cotybro/Card-recreation/README.md

 Credits goto P [codepen](https://codepen.io/petegarvin1/pen/YzWBbRx)

-Wanted to recreate his card idea, had to refer to his css a little from the transitions.
+Wanted to recreate his card idea.

+When doing the background image without the short hand the transition didn't look the same, so I refer to his css a little for the transitions, and the background shorthand.

 Still learning Html, and CSS.